Armando Normand: The crimes of Armando Normand

 España also declared that after killing twenty-five people, Normand's group herded the elderly people into the canoes the Colombians had brought, once in the middle of the river, all of the people that were loaded onto the canoes were shot.
 Afterwards, España stated, the heads of children were rammed down into holes that were dug for the support beams of a house.
 Westerman Leavine reported that he saw at least one child killed this way.
 The Colombians, along with several indigenous prisoners, were marched to Matanzas by the group of Peruvians.
 According to España, four indigenous people, including one chief that was taken prisoner during this event, were "clubbed to death" a short distance from the settlement of Matanzas.
 (Note: The information in Las Crueldades en el Putumayo y en el Caqueta stated that these people were killed by a garrote instead of being "clubbed to death" as stated in The Devil's Paradise.)
 Leavine stated that while he did not witness the killing of these four natives, he had heard of this incident around the time it had occurred.
 Leavine's deposition to Casement in 1910 corroborated most of España's statement.
 Eight of the Colombian prisoners were taken to La Chorrera and later they were abandoned on a canoe by employees of Arana's firm while in transit to Iquitos, near the Peruvian border with Brazil.
 Felipe Cabrera, Jose de la Paz Gutiérrez and Aquiléo Torres were kept as prisoners and imprisoned by members of Arana's company with the intention of pressuring them into employment.

 Westerman Leavine and Genaro Caporo both gave information relating to the murder of three elderly people and their two adult daughters in the middle of 1907.
 Normand personally killed these five people and their bodies were eaten by the dogs he trained.
 Leavine also witnessed other crimes to which Caporo testified on.
 In one instance, a native chief was burnt alive in front of his wife and two children because he was not able to collect enough rubber to satisfy Normand.
 The wife was then beheaded, the children were killed, and their bodies were thrown into a fire.
 Leavine and Caporo also witnessed Normand murder a woman because she refused to be the concubine of an employee.
-Capitol stated that Normand cut the legs off of this woman and abandoned her for a day and a night in a field before returning to this scene and executing the woman with a Mauser revolver.
+Caporo stated that Normand cut the legs off of this woman and abandoned her for a day and a night in a field before returning to this scene and executing the woman with a Mauser revolver.
 Normand wrapped another woman in a kerosene-soaked Peruvian flag and set her on fire; she was then shot, Caporo stated she had previously suffered one hundred whip lashes.